xkisxk/tp/docs/DeveloperGuide.md

 called.
 This object is returned to `CardLi` class, which then calls the `execute()` method of the `MoveCardCommand` object.

-The `execute()` method in the `MoveCardCommand` class self-invokes the `prepareMoveCommand()` method, which helps the handling of edge cases as well as format the method arguments.
-In turn, `prepareMoveCommand()` self-invokes the `prepareCardIndex` method, which handles the formatting of the card index specified by the user.
-After this, `prepareMoveCommand()` self invokes the `prepareDeckIndex` method, which handles the formatting of the deck index specified by the user.`prepareCardIndex()` returns `card`, of string type, which represents the card to be edited. `prepareDeckIndex()` returns `deck`, of string type, which represents the deck to be edited.`prepareMoveCommand()` will then return
+The `execute()` method in the `MoveCardCommand` class self-invokes the `prepareMoveCardCommand()` method, which helps the handling of edge cases as well as format the method arguments.
+In turn, `prepareMoveCardCommand()` self-invokes the `prepareCardIndex` method, which handles the formatting of the card index specified by the user.
+After this, `prepareMoveCardCommand()` self invokes the `prepareDeckIndex` method, which handles the formatting of the deck index specified by the user.`prepareCardIndex()` returns `card`, of string type, which represents the card to be edited. `prepareDeckIndex()` returns `deck`, of string type, which represents the deck to be edited.`prepareMoveCommand()` will then return